 My research focuses on the intersection of science and technology studies and environmental communication.
 I draw concepts from scholars in both fields to improve the way people understand their environment and how that understanding impacts resource distribution.

-I recently completed an edited volume, along with two co-editors, entitled Research Methods for the Digital Humanities (forthcoming in November 2018 from Palgrave Macmillan).
+I recently completed an edited volume, along with two co-editors, entitled Research Methods for the Digital Humanities (Palgrave Macmillan).
 My contribution to this volume is a step-by-step guide to the digital content analysis of newspaper articles that allow a researcher to locate relevant actors within a loosely structured corpus of text.
 The method was used for a substantial part of my dissertation, Processing Groundwater: An Analysis of Groundwater Knowledge Infrastructure in Texas.
 The method required creating a simple program to convert newspaper articles into a database and search for influential actors quoted in the articles (currently free to download on GitHub).
 I hope that creating this sort of software might help researchers, journalists, and environmental activists.